-I'm Marrub, also known as Graham`, or マブマブ.
-My real name is Graham Sanderson.
-I prefer to identify as non-binary, though I don't really care what pronouns people use.
-I somewhat prefer feminine pronouns, though.
+I'm Marrub, also known as Allie, Graham`, or マブマブ.
+My name is Alison Sanderson.
+I prefer to identify as non-binary femme, though I don't really care what pronouns people use.
+I somewhat prefer feminine pronouns, of course.

 My birthday is May 9, Soviet reunion day.
 Send me your sacrifices and offerings of peace on this day or I shall unravel my true power upon the world and curse your bloodline for 3 generations.